 The most common is Jet Lag Disorder, in which the circadian clock has a temporary misalignment after transition across time zones.
 Symptoms of insomnia, daytime sleepiness and physical discomfort normally disappear once there is exposure to zeitgebers in the new environment, within a length of time proportional to the number of time zones crossed.
 Thus after an eastbound trip from the USA west coast the circadian clock might take 8 or so days to settle into the UK routine.
 This condition tends not to present to health professionals for treatment, although it is likely to have some destabilizing impact on conditions such as bipolar disorder.

 Delayed Sleep Wake Phase Disorder (DSWPD) affects 2-8% of the population and is greatest in young adults.
 There is usually difficulty falling asleep before 2–3 a.m. (sometimes later), and on days without work/school/college the preferred wake time is after 10am, resulting in sleep-onset insomnia and difficulty waking up in the morning on days when an early bedtime for an early start time is necessary.
-There is a high incidence of comorbidity with psychiatric disorder in those with DSWPD with up to 60% of people having a diagnosis of depression, substance abuse, or anxiety (Redid et al 2012.
-Abe et al 2011)
+There is a high incidence of comorbidity with psychiatric disorder in those with DSWPD with up to 60% of people having a diagnosis of depression, substance abuse, or anxiety (Redid et al 2012; Abe et al 2011)

 Advanced Sleep Wake Phase Disorder (ASWPD) is much rarer, with reports of an average sleep onset from 6 to 9 pm and wake time of 2 to 5 am.
 However, if allowed to sleep during their preferred times, the sleep quality and duration are normal for age.
 Prevalence is around 1%, but this may be a low estimate as the lifestyle disruption may be less of a problem with earlier timings.
 There sometimes a hereditary component to advanced sleep wake phase disorder, and mutations of clock genes have been identified in familial cohorts.